A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Introduction

-Motivated by the above, in this paper we follow a more general approach by considering a signal combining structure, whose output is the $L_p$-norm of the fading envelopes of each of the $L$ diversity branches.
-For this structure, and by developing new MGF- and CHF-based analytical frameworks, we analyze its EC performance for different adaptive transmission policies.
-As it will be detailed in Section~\ref{Sec:System}, where the system model will be presented, this is a generic diversity structure which includes several well known diversity schemes, including EGC ($L_1$-norm diversity), MRC ($L_2$-norm diversity) and AF transmission ($L_{-2}$-norm diversity), as special cases.
-This generic receiver structure can be used to obtain the EC performance for a variety of diversity schemes operating over arbitrary fading channels by means of standard numerical integration techniques, provided that the MGF or the CHF of the $p$-th power of the fading envelope, where $p$ is an arbitrary real number, can be obtained.
-Although our analysis is general enough to accommodate most of the well-known fading distributions available in the open technical literature, for performance evaluation purposes, we consider five channel fading models, namely the Nakagami-$m$, the Gamma-shadowed generalized Nakagami-$m$ (GSNM), the generalized gamma (GG), the $\alpha$-$\kappa$-$\mu$ and the $\alpha$-$\eta$-$\mu$.
-Within this generic framework, the main novel contributions of the paper can be summarized as follows. \begin{itemize} \item Novel, single integral expressions for the EC performance analysis of $L_p$-norm diversity receivers operating under the ORA schemes are deduced.
-The proposed analysis includes other previously published MGF-based approaches presented in \cite{J:Ji1,C:Ji2, J:You}, where EC performance evaluation results for the MRC receiver over arbitrary generalized fading channels have been obtained, as special cases.
-Using these generic expressions, closed-form analytical results for the EC of dual-branch $L_p$-norm diversity receivers, operating under GSNM fading channels are further presented.
-In order to obtain further insights as to how the various system parameters, such as delay constraints, fading parameters and number of antennas, affect the EC performance, a novel asymptotic performance analysis is introduced.
-Using this approach, the EC of MRC and EGC diversity receivers operating under the ORA scheme at low- and high-SNR regimes can be conveniently and accurately obtained; \item Assuming operation under the OPRA scheme, novel single-integral expressions for the computation of the EC of $L_p$-norm diversity receivers are provided in terms of the incomplete MGF or the characteristic function (CHF) of the $p$-th power of the fading envelope, where $p$ is an arbitrary real number.
-A computationally efficient CHF-based approach for the numerical evaluation of the optimal cutoff threshold is further presented; \item Novel analytical expressions for the EC of $L_p$-norm diversity receivers operating under the CIFR and TIFR schemes are deduced.
-These expressions are given in terms of the MGF and the CHF of the SNR at the receiver output, respectively. \end{itemize} The accuracy of the proposed analytical framework is substantiated with numerical results, accompanied with equivalent performance evaluation results obtained by means of Monte-Carlo simulations.
+\begin{itemize} \item A novel, single integral expression for the unified EC performance analysis of $L_p$-norm diversity receivers is deduced.
+This generic expression can be used to obtain the EC performance for a variety of diversity schemes operating over arbitrary and correlated generalized fading by means of standard numerical integration techniques, provided that the MGF of the $p$-th power of the fading envelope, where $p$ is an arbitrary positive real number, can be obtained.
+The proposed analysis includes other previously published MGF-based approaches presented in \cite{J:Ji1,C:Ji2, J:You}, where EC performance evaluation results for the MRC receiver over arbitrary and correlated generalized fading channels have been obtained, as special cases; \item Derivation of a novel, closed-form, analytical expression for the EC of dual-branch $L_p$-norm diversity receivers, operating over a so-called Gamma-shadowed generalized Nakagami-$m$ (GSNM) fading environment.
+The motivation behind the selection of the GSNM fading distribution is its versatility, as it includes as special or limiting cases the Nakagami-$m$, the generalized gamma, the generalized-K and the log-normal distribution \cite{J:YilmazEGC}.
+Moreover, it can accurately model wireless propagation in high frequency (60 GHz and above) communication systems \cite{J:YilmazEGC}.
+For the special cases of generalized-K and Nakagami-$m$ fading, closed-form analytical expressions for the EC of dual branch EGC diversity receivers are also presented; \item In order to obtain further insights into the effect of system parameters, such as delay constraints, fading parameters and number of antennas, a novel asymptotic analysis is proposed thus assessing the EC of MRC and EGC diversity receivers at low- and high-SNR regimes. \end{itemize} It is noted that the accuracy of the overall analytical methodology is substantiated with numerical results, accompanied with equivalent performance evaluation results obtained by means of Monte-Carlo simulations.